 The type and location of housing developed in a community has a direct effect on the pattern of the built environment and the cost of municipal services.
 Historically, housing in the Region was primarily single-family homes, located in compact village centers, where people lived, worked and could walk to services.
-Homes outside village and town centers were typically farms and other agricultural industries, often including worker housing.
-Residential construction that occurred from the mid 1900s to the present, however, is scattered throughout the landscape.
-An increase in personal transportation (the automobile) removed siting constraints on new housing development.
+Homes outside village and town centers were typically farms and other agricultural industries, often including housing for workers.
+Residential construction that occurred from the mid-1900s to the present, however, is scattered throughout the landscape.
+An increase in personal transportation (the automobile) removed

+Figure 13: Housing Units by building Type (2018) Source: U.S. Census Bureau siting constraints on new housing development.
 State housing policy is aimed at reversing this trend by incentivizing housing development within the region's historic villages.